JDBC Connectivity: Connecting Colrows to Your BI & AI Stack

 Limitations

-• Some BI tools cache catalog metadata aggressively; refresh the connection after promoting new concepts.
+• Some BI tools cache catalog metadata aggressively.
+Refresh the connection after promoting new concepts.